“What stands in the way becomes the way.” ~Marcus Aurelius

 Heading out to take pictures, I’ll often throw my rain boots in the car with my gear these days.
 In the past, there were too many beautiful shots I missed because I didn’t want to ruin my shoes.
 As my Eagle Scout husband has been telling me for more than 30 years, Be Prepared (for all the surprises, I would add).
 I’ve learned to be prepared and sometimes even embrace leaving the comfort of the hillside to experience all the valley holds.

-Recently, I wrote of the importance of being a helper and remarked on my own tendency to be a rescuer.
-Where do you fall in those categories?
+Recently, I wrote of the importance of being a helper and remarked on my tendency to be a rescuer.
+Where do you fall within those categories?

 It’s going to be uncomfortable, but denying someone the dignity of the going through the valley says more about your lack of faith in the person than their ability to survive the struggles.